Ultimate Guide to Potassium in Food

 1 medium: 620mg - 14% DV

-These guys get a bad rep due to the hype around sweet potatoes and yams.
-However, good ol’ fashioned white potatoes with skins on are a good source of potassium, magnesium, B6, fibre and antioxidants.
+Spuds get a bad rep due to the hype around sweet potatoes and yams.
+However, good ol’ fashioned white potatoes with skins on give you a good dose of magnesium, B6, fibre and antioxidants.
+They are easily the best value too.

 They are cost effective and easy to cook and eat.
-Great source of carbohydrates to fuel your needs.
+Homemade french fries are great source of carbohydrates to fuel your needs.

 6. Chicken Bone broth